Learn the importance of using renewable energy this year and beyond.

 The answer is as simple as it is complex: It's important because without it, we will run out of ways to power our world.

-Another reason why switching to using renewable energy sources is so important is that all nonrenewable sources harm the planet when they're converted into energy, polluting the air and making the world a more difficult place to live for plants, animals, and humans alike.
+Another reason why using renewable energy sources is so important is that all nonrenewable sources harm the planet when they're converted into energy, polluting the air and making the world a more difficult place to live for plants, animals, and humans alike.
 Air pollutants and smog hanging over our cities cause allergies, symptoms of asthma, and even lung disease.
 Climate change, acid rain, and physical damage to the environment are also major negative impacts caused by our continued reliance on fossil fuels.

 What role does wind energy play?